YouliangYuan/YouliangYuan.github.io/_spotlight/Coling.md

 ---
-title: Does ChatGPT Know that It Does Not Know?
-Evaluating the Black-Box Calibration of ChatGPT (COLING 2024 Oral)
+title: [COLING'24 Oral] Does ChatGPT Know that It Does Not Know?
+Evaluating the Black-Box Calibration of ChatGPT
 collection: publications
 permalink:
 date: 2023-08-15